-During that time, The Commonwealth Fund’s Health Care Coverage and Access program has monitored the law's implementation and impact through its sponsorship of population-based survey research, analyses of insurance market trends, and tracking of state and federal approaches to the law’s coverage provisions.
+During that time, The Commonwealth Fund’s Health Care Coverage and Access program, led by Vice President Sara Collins, has monitored the law's implementation and impact through its sponsorship of population-based survey research, analyses of insurance market trends, and tracking of state and federal approaches to the law’s coverage provisions.
 For example, the latest Commonwealth Fund Biennial Health Insurance Survey——the longest-running nonfederal survey of U.S. health coverage——revealed that uninsured rates have declined to their lowest levels in more than a decade, and that the number of Americans unable to get needed care because of cost is the lowest since the survey was first fielded in 2003.

 Given the U.S. Supreme Court's most recent ruling, it appears the ACA is here to stay.
 That doesn’t mean, however, that the longstanding problems with the U.S. health insurance system are a thing of the past.
 Reaching the millions of adults who still remain without coverage and health care security is one big challenge; another is ensuring that those who are insured, particularly people with low and moderate incomes, can afford their health plans and their health care.
 Recent Commonwealth Fund research has found that the increasing size and prevalence of high deductibles and copayments in private health plans, including employer-based plans, are leading many people with low and moderate incomes to avoid or delay needed health care.